Smead Jolley

-Smead Powell Jolley (January 14, 1902 – November 17, 1991) was an American outfielder in professional baseball.
+Smead Powell Jolley (January 14, 1902 – November 17, 1991) was an American professional baseball outfielder.
 He played from 1922 to 1941, including four seasons in Major League Baseball (MLB) from 1930 to 1933.
 Jolley was considered a good hitter.
 His poor fielding kept him from having a longer major league career, but he spent eight seasons in the Pacific Coast League (PCL), the top minor league of that era.
 In 1928, he won the PCL Triple Crown.
 He was inducted into the Pacific Coast League Hall of Fame in 2003.

 Early minor league career

 Jolley was born in Wesson, Arkansas, in 1902.
 He was 6'3" tall and weighed 210 pounds.

 Jolley started his professional baseball career in 1922 with the Greenville Bucks of the class D Cotton States League.
 That season, he was a pitcher and had a 12–7 win–loss record in 180 innings pitched.
 He also had a .314 batting average.
 In 1923, Jolley was an outfielder and pitcher for the Shreveport Gassers of the class A Texas League.
 He batted .332 and had a 2–8 record in 111 innings pitched.

 In 1924, Jolley was an outfielder and pitcher for the Texarkana Twins of the class D East Texas League.
 He batted .371 and had a 9–9 record in 184 innings pitched.
 That was the last season in which he spent significant time as a pitcher.
 In 1925, Jolley played for the Corsicana Oilers of the class D Texas Association and batted .362.